Gregory of Nazianzus: Theological and other works

-Some of Gregory's theological writings suggest that, like his friend Gregory of Nyssa, he may have supported some form of the doctrine of apocatastasis, the belief that God will bring all of creation into harmony with the Kingdom of Heaven.
-This led Philip Schaff and late-nineteenth century Christian universalists such as J. W. Hanson to describe Gregory's theology as universalist.
-This view of Gregory is also held by some modern theologians such as John Sachs, who said that Gregory had "leanings" toward apocatastasis, but in a "cautious, undogmatic" way.
-However, it is not clear or universally accepted that Gregory held to the doctrine of apocatastasis.
+Some of Gregory's theological writings suggest that, like his friend Gregory of Nyssa, he may have supported some form of the doctrine of Apokatastasis, the belief that God will bring all of creation into harmony with the Kingdom of Heaven.
+This led Philip Schaff and late-nineteenth century Christian universalists such as John Wesley Hanson to describe Gregory's theology as universalist.
+This view of Gregory is also held by some modern theologians such as John Sachs, who said that Gregory had "leanings" toward apokatastasis, but in a "cautious, undogmatic" way.
+However, it is not clear or universally accepted that Gregory held to the doctrine of Apokatastasis.

 Apart from the several theological discourses, Gregory was also one of the most important early Christian men of letters, a very accomplished orator, even perhaps one of the greatest of his time.
 Gregory was also a very prolific poet who wrote theological, moral, and biographical poems.
 The book VIII of the Greek Anthology contains exclusively 254 epigrams of his.

 Influence

 Gregory's great nephew Nichobulos served as his literary executor, preserving and editing many of his writings.
 A cousin, Eulalios, published several of Gregory's more noteworthy works in 391.
 By 400, Rufinius began translating his orations into Latin.
 As Gregory's works circulated throughout the empire they influenced theological thought.
-His orations were cited as authoritative by the First Council of Ephesus in 431.
-By 451 he was designated Theologus, or Theologian by the Council of Chalcedon – a title held by no others save John the Apostle and Symeon the New Theologian (949–1022 AD).
+His orations were cited as authoritative by the Council of Ephesus in 431.
+By 451 he was designated Theologus, or Theologian by the Council of Chalcedon – a title held by no others save John the Apostle and Symeon the New Theologian (949–1022).
 He is widely quoted by Eastern Orthodox theologians and highly regarded as a defender of the Christian faith.
 His contributions to Trinitarian theology are also influential and often cited in the Western churches.
 Paul Tillich credits Gregory of Nazianzus for having "created the definitive formulae for the doctrine of the trinity".
-Additionally, the Liturgy of St Gregory the Theologian in use by the Coptic Church is named after him.
+Additionally, the Liturgy of Saint Gregory the Theologian in use by the Coptic Church is named after him.

 Relics

 Following his death, Gregory was buried at Nazianzus.
 His relics, consisting of portions of his body and clothing, were transferred to Constantinople in 950, into the Church of the Holy Apostles.
 Part of the relics were taken from Constantinople by Crusaders during the Fourth Crusade, in 1204, and ended up in Rome.
-On 27 November 2004, those relics, along with those of John Chrysostom, were returned to Constantinople (now Istanbul) by Pope John Paul II, with the Vatican retaining a small portion of both.
-The relics are now enshrined in the Patriarchal Cathedral of St. George in the Fanar.
+On 27 November 2004, those relics, along with those of John Chrysostom, were returned to Istanbul by Pope John Paul II, with the Vatican retaining a small portion of both.
+The relics are now enshrined in the Patriarchal St. George's Cathedral, Istanbul in the Fanar.